Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 {% endfor %}
 </table>

-To set these options, you can configure your `TACHYON_JAVA_OPTS` to include:
+To set these options, you can configure your `ALLUXIO_JAVA_OPTS` to include:

     -Dalluxio.zookeeper.enabled=true
     -Dalluxio.zookeeper.address=[zookeeper_hostname]:2181